github/backup-utils/README.md

  5. Run `bin/ghe-backup` to perform an initial full backup.

-Subsequent invocations of the `ghe-backup` command will create incremental snapshots of repository data along with full snapshots of all other pertinent data stores.
-Snapshots may be restored to the same or separate GitHub appliance via the `ghe-restore` command.
-See the *Example usage* section below for more detailed information.

 [release]: https://github.com/github/backup-utils/releases/download/v0.9.0/github-backup-utils-v0.9.0.tar.gz

+### Using the backup and restore commands

+After the initial backup, use the following commands:

+- The `ghe-backup` command creates incremental snapshots of repository data, along with full snapshots of all other pertinent data stores.
+- The `ghe-restore` command restores snapshots to the same or separate GitHub appliance.

-### Example usage
+##### Example usage

 The following assumes that `GHE_HOSTNAME` is set to "github.example.com" in `backup.config`.